Invariant laminations for irreducible automorphisms of free groups: Steps 1 and 2

 \end{rem}

-\begin{lem} There exists a constant $C \geq 0$ such that for every pair $(X,Y)$ in the dual lamination $L^2(T_+) \subset \partial^2\FN$ the reduced biinfinite path $\gamma = \gamma_{\tau_+}(X, Y)$ in $\tau_+$ (the ``geodesic realization'' of the pair $(X,Y)$, see Definition \ref{covering-versus-base}) is totally $C$-illegal. \end{lem}
+\begin{lem} There exists a constant $C \geq 1$ such that for every pair $(X,Y)$ in the dual lamination $L^2(T_+) \subset \partial^2\FN$ the reduced biinfinite path $\gamma = \gamma_{\tau_+}(X, Y)$ in $\tau_+$ (the ``geodesic realization'' of the pair $(X,Y)$, see Definition \ref{covering-versus-base}) is totally $C$-illegal. \end{lem}

-\begin{proof} By Remark \ref{dual-lamination-criterion} a finite geodesic path $\gamma'$ is a subpath of the geodesic realization $\gamma_{\tau_+}(X,Y)$ for some $(X, Y) \in L^2(T_+)$ if and only if for every $\epsilon > 0$ there is an element $w \in \FN$ with translation length on $T_+$ of seize $||w||_{T_+} \leq \epsilon$, such that the conjugacy class of $w$ in $\FN$ is represented by a geodesic loop $\hat \gamma$ which contains $\gamma'$ as subpath.
+\begin{proof} By Remark \ref{dual-lamination-criterion} a finite reduced path $\gamma'$ in $\tau_+$ is a subpath of the geodesic realization $\gamma_{\tau_+}(X,Y)$ for some $(X, Y) \in L^2(T_+)$ if and only if for every $\epsilon > 0$ there is an element $w \in \FN$ with translation length on $T_+$ of seize $||w||_{T_+} \leq \epsilon$, such that the conjugacy class of $w$ in $\FN$ is represented by a reduced loop $\hat \gamma$ in $\tau_+$ which contains $\gamma'$ as subpath.
 Hence the desired inequality is a direct consequence of Lemma \ref{long-legal-in-short}, where the constant $C$ can be calculated from the value $4 \BBT(i)$ for the map $\tilde \tau_+ \to T_+$ explained in subsection \ref{limit-tree} and the quasi-isometry constants between the length functions $L$ and $L^{PF}$, see Remark \ref{quasi-isometry} (2). \end{proof}

 Below we use the following terminology: If $\gamma$ is a (possibly infinite or biinfinite) path in $\tau_+$, and $\gamma_1$ a subpath of $\gamma$, then a boundary subpath $\gamma'$ of $[f^t_+(\gamma_1)]$ (for some $t \geq 1$) is {\em cancelled by the reduction of $f^t_+(\gamma)$ to $[f^t_+(\gamma)]$} if, for $\gamma = \gamma_0 \circ \gamma_1 \circ \gamma_2$, when $[f^t_+(\gamma_0)] \circ [f^t_+(\gamma_1)] \circ [f^t_+(\gamma_2)]$ is reduced to give $[f^t_+(\gamma)]$, then $\gamma'$ is entirely contained in one of backtracking subpaths at the concatenation points of the product path $[f^t_+(\gamma_0)] \circ [f^t_+(\gamma_1)] \circ [f^t_+(\gamma_2)]$.